-In the absence of a written objection by registered letter with acknowledgment of receipt sent to LEMON WAY by the Account Holder before the expiry of this two-month period, the latter shall be deemed to have accepted these amendments.
-In case of refusal of the proposed amendment, the Account Holder may terminate the Framework Agreement free of charge upon written request, before the proposed effective date of said amendment.
+In the absence of a written objection by registered letter with acknowledgment of receipt sent to Lemonway by the Account Holder before the expiry of this (2) two-month period (which entails immediate termination of the Framework Agreement), the latter shall be deemed to have accepted these amendments.
 Said request shall not affect all the debits (fees, contributions, payment) for which the Account Holder remains liable.

-Should administrative formalities be necessary for the execution of these General Conditions, LEMON WAY and the Account Holder shall provide each other mutual assistance for the regularisation of these formalities.
+Should administrative formalities be necessary for the execution of this Framework Agreement, Lemonway and the Account Holder shall provide each other mutual assistance for the regularisation of these formalities.

-If any of the non-substantive provisions of the General Conditions are void under a legal rule in force, it shall be deemed unwritten, but will not invalidate these General Conditions.
+If any of the non-substantive provisions of the Framework Agreement are void under a legal rule in force, it shall be deemed unwritten, but will not invalidate this Framework Agreement.

 The fact that one of the Parties does not claim a breach by the other Party of any of the obligations referred to herein shall not be construed, for the future, as a waiver of the obligation in question.

-In the event of conflict of interpretation between any of the titles and any of the clauses of the General Conditions, the titles shall not be taken into account.
+In the event of conflict of interpretation between any of the titles and any of the clauses of the terms & conditions, the titles shall not be taken into account.

-Unless otherwise required by law, any dispute relating to the performance, interpretation or validity of these General Conditions shall be brought before the competent courts and tribunals, and otherwise, before those of Paris.
+Unless otherwise required by law, any dispute relating to the performance, interpretation or validity of this Framework Agreement shall be brought before the competent courts and tribunals, and otherwise, before those of Paris.